LajosPolya/aws-cdk-templates/deploy-alb-listener-actions/README.md

 # Deploy Application Load Balancer with Listener Actions

 This CDK app deploys an Application Load Balancer whose target is a set of EC2 instances.
+This deployer also deploys custom listeners which forward traffic to specific a EC2 isntance depending on the port the traffic is transported through.

 ## Useful commands